Creative Sound and Media Technology

 We offer places on the basis of our assessment of the student's quality, potential and commitment, and their ability to benefit from the course.
 Normally, but not invariably, a student will have a first degree.
 Applications are invited from candidates with a range of academic disciplines and from a variety of national backgrounds.
 Applicants should submit a portfolio with their application, comprising no more than three pieces of representative work.
 The form of this portfolio will depend on the music you make: we are happy to receive CDs, DVDs, scores, documentation of performances or installations, or online material as appropriate.

-- Composition for media
+- Composer for TV/film

 What students say...